xpdota/guide-scratch/3pty/LogGuide.md

 See: [NetworkAbility](#line21) for a discussion of the difference between `NetworkAbility` and `NetworkAOEAbility`.

-Note that for most purposes, you should **not** differentiate between 21 and 22, but rather use the 'maxTargetIndex' to see whether the ability hit multiple targets or not.
+Note that for most purposes, you should **not** differentiate between 21 and 22, but rather use the 'targetCount' to see whether the ability hit multiple targets or not.
 You can tell that the ability hit no targets because the only target will be 0xE00000000.

+### About targetIndex and targetCount

+If you are trying to find all the targets hit by an AoE skill, simply consume lines until you see one with `targetIndex + 1 == targetCount` (targetIndex starts at 0, targetCount starts at 1).

+This is not always the case, but for AoEs targeted on a player, the first target (`targetIndex == 0`) is usually the "intended target".
+For example, in DSR, liquid heaven's first target is the player who is baiting it.
+You can use this knowledge to make triggers for role-based mechanics resilient against players taking hits that they weren't supposed to.

 <a name="line23"></a>